Zhichiang/correlation-pytorch/README.md

 # correlation-pytorch-extension
-Custom implementation of Corrlation Module WITHOUT compile.
+Pure python implementation of Corrlation Module WITHOUT compile.

 This is a custom implementation of correlation operation. use `corr(...)` to get the result.